dhavalpotdar/autoscaling-flask/README.md

 [![Sentiment_Analysis CI/CD](https://github.com/dhavalpotdar/autoscaling-flask/actions/workflows/cicd.yml/badge.svg)](https://github.com/dhavalpotdar/autoscaling-flask/actions/workflows/cicd.yml)

-## Hugging Face Model Integration
+## Model

-The Flask web application (`app.py`) integrates a sentiment analysis model provided by Hugging Face's Transformers library.
-This model is used to analyze the sentiment of text input by users.

-### Model Description

-The sentiment analysis model employed in this application is based on Hugging Face's pre-trained transformer models, which are designed for natural language processing tasks.
-The model uses transfer learning on a large corpus to predict the sentiment of text data.
+This application utilizes a sentiment analysis model built upon Hugging Face's pre-trained transformer models, specifically crafted for natural language processing tasks.
+Employing transfer learning on an extensive dataset, the model predicts the sentiment of textual data.

-### Integration Details
+## Integration Details

-The model is loaded using Hugging Face's `pipeline` module within the Flask application (`app.py`).
-When a user inputs text into the application, the model processes the text and predicts the sentiment, returning the result to the user.
+Within the Flask application, the model is instantiated using Hugging Face's pipeline module.
+Upon receiving text input from the user, the model processes the text, predicts the sentiment, and subsequently delivers the result back to the user.

 The relevant code snippets in `app.py` demonstrate how the model is loaded and used for sentiment analysis.

 ### Model Customization

-This application uses a pre-trained sentiment analysis model, but Hugging Face offers various pre-trained models for different natural language processing tasks.
-Users can explore and choose different models based on their specific requirements by modifying the model loading code in `app.py`.
+While employing a pre-trained sentiment analysis model, this application provides users with the flexibility to explore a range of pre-trained models offered by Hugging Face for diverse natural language processing tasks.
+Users can select and customize models according to their specific needs by adjusting the model loading code in app.py.

 ### Working of the app